 In this case, average passengers on Norwegian can likely expect to spend more compared to Royal Caribbean.

-As for gratuities, most cabins see a charge of $20 per person, per day with Norwegian.
-That price is $16 per person, per day for Royal Caribbean.
+As for gratuities, most cabins see a charge of $20 per person, per day with Norwegian (the price is $25 per person, per day for suites).
+That price is $18 per person, per day for Royal Caribbean, with those in suites paying $20.50.

 Bottom line: In general, you can expect higher prices for things onboard NCL, from gratuities to drink packages to wi-fi access.
 Royal Caribbean prices are generally lower.